jayjun/rambo/README.md

 ## Comparisons

-Rambo is the lightest, easiest library to manage external commands.
 While small and focused, Rambo has some niceties not available elsewhere.
 You can [chain commands](#usage) and [easily stream](#logging) your command’s output to any function.

 ### System.cmd